DavidFB94/pro-fit-pt/README.md

 - As a site admin I can add/edit/delete services so that I can manage my service inventory.

-- (Future Feature) As a site admin I can send mass emails to users, if they have signed up for it, so that I can increase traffic and sales on the site.

 ## Wireframes
 Wireframes were developed for mobile and desktop sizes.